Quick Facts: Earning an Ed.D. in Massachusetts

 - As far as we can determine, many educator preparation programs are not at the Ed.D. level—prep programs tend to be at the Ed.S. or master’s level.
 (Boston College is an exception.)

-The ESE also has entire section devoted to information for Out-of-State Applicants, including details on earning a Temporary or Provisional license while you work on fulfilling requirements for full licensure.
+The DESE also has entire section devoted to information for Out-of-State Applicants, including details on earning a Temporary or Provisional license while you work on fulfilling requirements for full licensure.

 Note: Anxious about investing in the right preparation program?
-The ESE’s section on Statewide Reports contains a slew of accountability reports on Educator Preparation Programs, including MTEL pass rates and post-graduation employment rates!
+The DESE’s section on Statewide Reports contains a slew of accountability reports on Educator Preparation Programs, including MTEL pass rates and post-graduation employment rates!

 Educational Leadership Jobs in Massachusetts